Stage 1 data – tally marks

 Students think of one other question they could ask about the information in this table.
 Students share their question with the class.

-Further activity – healthy food choices
+Activity 3 – healthy food choices

 In small groups, ask students to identify what snacks and drinks they have brought to school.
 Each group collects the information in a table.